qingzma/DBEstClient/README.md

-# Welcome to DBEst++
+# Welcome to DBEst++: A LightWeight Approximate Query Processing (AQP) Engine
+This repository implements the idea for the following papers.

+<a id="1">[1]</a>
+Qingzhi Ma, Peter Triantafillou.
-This repository extends the work of  [DBEst: Revisiting Approximate Query Processing Engines with Machine Learning Models .
+DBEst: Revisiting Approximate Query Processing Engines with Machine Learning Models.
 Proceedings of the 2019 International Conference on Management of Data.
-ACM, 2019](https://dl.acm.org/citation.cfm?id=3324958) by applying MDN.
-This solves the problem of model updating.
+ACM, 2019.

+<a id="2">[2]</a>
+Qingzhi Ma, Ali M Shanghooshabad, Mehrdad Almasi, Meghdad Kurmanji, Peter Triantafillou.
+Learned Approximate Query Processing: Make it Light, Accurate and Fast.
+The Conference on Innovative Data Systems Research (CIDR) .
+2021.

 ## How to install
 ```pip install dbestclient```